 Lake Titicaca – otherwise known as Lake of the Clouds – is situated in Bolivia and Peru. and is, perhaps, the best known lake on our list.
 While this is not the highest lake in the world, this is the highest navigable lake (by some large boats).
 In some parts, the lake is nearly 300m deep and can easily accommodate larger vessels, and with a surface area of 3 200 miles, boats are very much needed.

 The name of the lake comes from the wildcats that live in the area called ‘Titi’, and according to Inca mythology, Titicaca is where the world was created by the god Viracocha.

 Lake Tsomoriri – 4 595m (15 080 foot):

-The lake Tsomoriri – within the Tsomoriri Wetland Conservation Reserve in Ladkh – lies on the Changthang plains in India.
+The lake Tsomoriri – within the Tsomoriri Wetland Conservation Reserve in Ladkh, – lies on the Changthang plains in India and is the fourth highest lake in the world.
 This is one of the largest lakes in the area and is only accessible in the summer months.
 During the winter months, the area is cut off by heavy snowfall that lies on the path leading to the lake.

 Lake Panch Pokhari – 5 494 m (18 025 foot):